 Why Does Scent Matter?

 In 2004, Drs.
 Linda Buck and Richard Axel won a Nobel Prize in Physiology and Medicine for their discovery that our olfactory system is comprised of more than 1,000 olfactory genes in our body and the estimation that humans can recognize and remember about 10,000 different smells.
-Spurred on by these findings, today biologists and scientists have researched smell further, and now even estimate that humans can actually distinguish more than three trillion smells.
+Spurred on by these findings, today biologists and scientists have researched smell further, and now even estimate that humans can actually distinguish more than one trillion smells.

 That being said, 53 percent of millennials said they would give up their sense of smell before their tech device — but more and more evidence-based studies are finding a connection between aromas and a sense of well-being.
 And more importantly, that our sense of smell is one of the most important senses.